Chainfire/liveboot/README.md

 ## Spaghetti Sauce Project

-This library is part of the [Spaghetti Sauce Project](https://github.com/Chainfire/spaghetti_sauce_project).
+This app is part of the [Spaghetti Sauce Project](https://github.com/Chainfire/spaghetti_sauce_project).

 ## About